AJQuinlat/webdev_trials/README.md

 # javascript_trials
-This repository is my attempts at learning JavaScript on my own using online tutorials
+This repository is my attempts at learning JavaScript by watching tutorials from Village88